 Whether you use the ‘fixed do’ or ‘‘movable do’, both systems are tools for helping to develop the muscle memory for pitch, especially if you add the Curwen/Glover hand signs.

-Learn solfège and much, much more – Join The Bubble Box today and get completely free access to my 8 week music activities program for babies…
+Learn solfège and much, much more – Join The Bubble Box today and gain access to my 8 session music activities program for babies…

 Solfège chart showing the hand signs